- Defining The Issues:

 -It is the words of Christ that impart life to those who believe (John 5:24; 6:63).
 This perspective of eating finds its basis in the Old Testament (Jeremiah 15:16; Ezekiel 2:8-3:3).
 Eating Christ's flesh and drinking His blood means coming to Him and believing on His name (John 6:35).

 -After the departure of the 5,000, Jesus told the twelve remaining disciples that the words of His lecture were not literal but spiritual (John 6:63).
-His speech was not to be understood in a physical or materialistic sense.
+His speech was not to be understood in a physical sense.
+Christ said that it would take an act of God to open the human heart to the salvific truths He had just taught to the people.
 We must come to Jesus Christ and place our trust in Him for salvation.
 He is life to us, and we partake of Him by faith.

 -Even if the Jews had understood His words literally, that does not prove such an interpretation to be correct.
 It is clear throughout the four gospel accounts that Jesus Christ did not have a problem with speaking bluntly and offending those who clung to their man-made traditions.
 He was not afraid to offend Jewish sensibilities.
-He spoke in a figurative manner which requires interpretation.
-Jesus did not always explain His teaching, nor was He obligated to.
-Consider the example of Jesus Christ referring to His body as the temple (John 2:19-21).
+He spoke in a figurative manner, which requires interpretation.
+Jesus did not always explain His teaching, nor was He obligated to do so (John 2:19-21).
 He knew from the very beginning who would have faith and who would not (John 6:64).

-- Why Did So Many Disciples Leave Jesus During The Bread Of Life Discourse?
-Was It Because They Had To Literally Eat His Flesh And Drink His Blood?:
+- Why Did Many Disciples Leave Jesus Christ During The Bread Of Life Discourse?
+Was It Because He Taught They Literally Had To Eat His Flesh And Drink His Blood?:

 -After the departure of the 5,000, Jesus told the twelve remaining disciples that the words of His lecture were not literal but spiritual (John 6:63).
-His speech was not to be understood in a physical or materialistic sense.
+His speech was not to be understood in a physical sense.
+Christ said that it would take an act of God to open the human heart to the salvific truths He had just taught to the people.
 We must come to Jesus Christ and place our trust in Him for salvation.
 He is life to us, and we partake of Him by faith.

 -Even if the Jews had understood His words literally, that does not prove such an interpretation to be correct.
 It is clear throughout the four gospel accounts that Jesus Christ did not have a problem with speaking bluntly and offending those who clung to their man-made traditions.
 He was not afraid to offend Jewish sensibilities.
-He spoke in a figurative manner which requires interpretation.
-Jesus did not always explain His teaching, nor was He obligated to.
-Consider the example of Jesus Christ referring to His body as the temple (John 2:19-21).
+He spoke in a figurative manner, which requires interpretation.
+Jesus did not always explain His teaching, nor was He obligated to do so (John 2:19-21).
 He knew from the very beginning who would have faith and who would not (John 6:64).

 - Does The Repetitive Nature Of Christ's Words Prove Them To be Literal?: